oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 | /sys/class/drm/card0/rc6_enable       | Used to enable/disable standby. | ::zetSysmanStandbyGet()<br/>::zetSysmanStandbyGetProperties()<br />::zetSysmanStandbyGetMode()<br />::zetSysmanStandbySetMode()<br />|
 | TBD | In development | TBD |

 ## <a name="sew">Windows</a>
 At this time, Level0 Sysman does not support Windows.

 ## <a name="set">Privileged telemetry</a>
-Certain telemetry make a system vulnerable to side-channel attacks.
+Certain telemetry makes a system vulnerable to side-channel attacks.
 By default, these will only be available to the administrator user on the system.
 It is up to the administrator to relax those requirements, as described in the preceeding sections.
 This is the case for the following API
 calls: